AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 * Clear XLink cache- if directories are added or changes have been made to the catalogue that would affect the structure of xlinks (such as to the URL or protocol), clear the cache
 * Clear JS & CSS cache- if changes have been made to the catalogue JS or CSS, clear the cache
 * Clear formatter cache- if changes have been made to the catalogue display (schematron views, or text strings), clear the cache
+* API doc & test- documentation and testing page for the GeoNetwork API

 |image30|